September 7, 2021

 Open, honest communication is also essential when caring for elderly parents.
 Family members and their parents should express their thoughts in regard to what is working well in the relationship, and what needs to be improved.
 Sometimes just understanding the other person’s perspective makes all the difference.
 For instance, a senior parent may exhibit frustration with being prompted to put on his or her glasses.
 An appropriate response might be to explain the reason behind the reminders – because of a concern that the parent may fall, for instance.
 A compromise can then be reached.

 Concentrating on the quality time your caregiving role affords you with your senior parents, while handling your parents’ needs with your own, is key.
 Among the best ways to accomplish this is by choosing a trusted care partner to assist.
-Get in touch with Continuum, providers of professional, compassionate home care St. Louis area families trust at (314) 863-9912 or (636) 861-3336 for more information.
+Get in touch with one of the top home care agencies in Chesterfield and the surrounding areas, at (314) 863-9912 or (636) 861-3336 for more information.
 Visit our Service Area page for a full list of the communities we serve.